 When analysing data on the effectiveness of the Spear programme this is anonymised, and no individual data is shared.

 Resurgo Trust may share your information listed above, and any employment outcomes, with The Department for Work and Pensions.
-Your place on the Spear programme may be funded by the Job Centre, which means sharing your name, NI number, date of birth, gender, post code, programme start/finish dates and employment outcomes with them.
+Your place on the Spear programme may be funded by the Job Centre, which means sharing your name, NI number, date of birth, sex, post code, programme start/finish dates and employment outcomes with them.
 The data will be used to measure whether the success of the scheme.

 We may use the personal data we collect to: